Interactive WhatsApp Messages

 Once all information has been added, make sure to Save and Test your workflow!

-Tip: Keep body text concise so buttons are visible without scrolling.
+TIP: Keep body text concise so buttons are visible without scrolling.

 Location (Interactive Message Type)

 With the Location Interactive Message Type, you can send customers a location card that includes a clickable map preview.
+Here is how you configure Interactive Location Messages:

-Step 1: Choose the Interactive Message Type
+Choose the Interactive Message Type: set Interactive Message Type = Location.

 Fill out the required fields in Location Details:

-• LOCATION NAME – Example: Facebook HQ.
+• Location Name – Example: Facebook HQ

-• ADDRESS – Example: 1 Hacker Way, Menlo Park, CA 94025.
+• Address – Example: 1 Hacker Way, Menlo Park, CA 94025

-• LATITUDE – Example: 37.758056.
+• Latitude – Example: 37.758056

-• LONGITUDE – Example: -122.425332.
+• Longitude – Example: -122.425332

 Save and test to confirm the location renders correctly in WhatsApp.

-Tip: Always double-check coordinates match your business address to avoid confusion.
+TIP: Always double-check coordinates match your business address to avoid confusion.

 Contact (Interactive Message Type)

 With the Contact Interactive Message Type, you can send customers a rich contact card that they can save to their device.
+Here is how you configure Interactive Contact Messages:

-Step 1: Choose the Interactive Message Type
+Choose the Interactive Message Type: set Interactive Message Type = Contact.

 Fill out the required fields: